AJV2018/CoronaLiv/README.md

 # CoronaLiv
 CoronaLiv - An All-In-One app for Covid-19 Stats  CoronaLiv is the perfect app for people looking for information about Covid-19

+Features:
-Features..* Ad-Free
+ Ad-Free

-..* No Signing needed
+ No Signing needed

-..* Data-Visualization from Graphs
+ Data-Visualization from Graphs

-..* Dedicated Tab for INDIA
+ Dedicated Tab for INDIA

-..* Testing Stats
+ Testing Stats

-..* Hospital &amp; Beds Stats
+ Hospital &amp; Beds Stats

-..* Helpline for all Indian States
+ Helpline for all Indian States

 Sources:

-..* WHO
+ WHO

-..* Press Information Bureau -India
+ Press Information Bureau -India

-..* ICMR
+ ICMR

-..* The Ministry of Health &amp; Family Welfare-India
+ The Ministry of Health &amp; Family Welfare-India

 ![Image of Yaktocat](https://github.com/AJV2018/CoronaLiv/blob/master/Collage.png?raw=true)